 ADAM HEWITT Clinical Lead

 Adam comes to TenClinical with over 10 years experience in rehabilitation.

 Underpinned by his academic qualifications (a degree in Sports and Exercise Science and a Masters in conditioning and rehabilitation), Adam has a depth of experience working with various clinical populations.
 He provides expert and bespoke exercise prescription for clients diagnosed with a range of life-changing conditions including heart disease, cancer, mental health, eating disorders and diabetes.

-Having previously managed a leading Harley Street clinical rehabilitation company Adam is Clinical lead at TenClinical, building on already strong relationships with any of London's major hospitals and clinics, as well as with leading oncologists and cardiologists.
+Having previously managed a leading Harley Street clinical rehabilitation company, Adam is Clinical lead at TenClinical, building on already strong relationships with many of London's major hospitals and clinics, as well as with leading oncologists and cardiologists.

 At TenClinical, Adam works hand-in-hand with physiotherapists, massage therapist and specialist trainers to ensure that the best care is provided, and leading to quality outcomes.